sk-repository/RtspVideoStreamRecorder/README.md

 ## Dependencies
 RtspVideoStreamRecorder is based on [FFMPEG](https://ffmpeg.org/).
 Application needs Qt 5.12.1 librarys.

-RtspVideoStreamRecorder installed and tested in the following systems:
+RtspVideoStreamRecorder was install and tested in the following systems:

 | OS           | ffmpeg |
 |--------------|--------|